 Cost Estimation Methods in Project Management

 Estimate costs process in project management is the practice of estimation of the monetary resources required to complete tasks and project activities.
-This process uses almost the same tools like expert judgement, analogous estimating, three point estimating as in the estimate activity duration process.
+This process uses almost the same tools as expert judgment, analogous estimating, three-point estimating as in the estimate activity duration process.
 However, in the estimate costs process, you make forecasts for the costs of each activity.
-In this article we will discuss 5 cost estimation methods in project management.
+In this article, we will discuss 5 cost estimation methods in project management.

 Estimate Costs is the process of determining costs of each activity including material costs, equipment costs, labor costs, overhead costs as well as indirect costs.

-Project managers must be experienced about project cost management tools and techniques in order to manage costs variances.
-Underestimation of costs and resources makes contribution to project failure.
+Project managers must be experienced in project cost management tools and techniques in order to manage costs variances.
+Underestimation of costs and resources makes a contribution to project failure.
 Cost estimation is a repetitious process of establishing an approximation of the monetary resources required to complete project activities.

 There are several tools and techniques recommended by the Project Management Institute (PMI) in the estimate cost process of the Project Cost Management expertise area.